quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Compound Packets {#packet-compound}

-Initial-with-Length and Handshake-with-Length packets allow the sender to combine the Cryptographic Handshake packet and a Protected packet ({{packet-protected}}) into one UDP packet, thereby reducing the number of packets required to be emitted when application data can be sent during the handshake.
+Initial-with-Length and Handshake-with-Length packets allow the sender to combine the Cryptographic Handshake packets and a Protected packet ({{packet-protected}}) into one UDP packet, thereby reducing the number of packets required to be emitted when application data can be sent during the handshake.

-A Initial-with-Length packet is identical to an Initial packet with the exception being that it has the Payload Length field.
-The field designates the length of the payload of the Initial packet.
-The remainder of the UDP packet contains a 0-RTT Protected packet.
+Initial-with-Length and Handshake-with-Length packets are identical to Initial ({{packet-initical}}) and Handshake ({{packet-handshake}}) packets, with the exception being that they have the Payload Length field.
+The field designates the length of the Payload field.
+The remainder of the UDP packet MAY contain another QUIC packet.

-A Handshake-with-Length packet is identical to a Handshake packet with the exception being that it has the Payload Length field.
-The field designates the length of the payload of the Handshake packet.
-The remainder of the UDP packet contains either a 0-RTT Protected packet or a short header packet ({{short-header}}).

 The sender MUST NOT assemble QUIC packets belonging to different QUIC connections into a single UDP packet.